gabriel-azion/doc-studies-mocks/astro-components/components.md

   import Box from '~/components/tutorial/Box.astro'
 ```

-And then call the component
+And then call the component:

 ```js
   <Box icon="implementation">